kmaaallen/bake_book/README.md

 - As a frequent user of the site I want to be able to track my saved recipes, recipes I have submitted and have these associated to my account.
 - As a user I want to be able to view recipes in the same standard format with an easy to follow layout.

 I also created some basic wireframes, which I used as the starting point for my designs.
-I wanted the recipe cards to have a picture to draw the eye and provide some contrast and for users to be able to scroll through if they just wanted to browse.</p>
+I wanted the recipe cards to have a picture to draw the eye and provide some contrast and for users to be able to scroll through if they just wanted to browse.

 ## Layout
 I wanted to keep the layout consistent and intuitive.